gsfk/aa/README.txt

 On first use, you will need to show the prover the location of your Prover9 installation: when prompted, open the version in the "bin" folder.

 Example input files are included.
+The executable file is "aa.jar".